QUAREP-LiMi/WG1-Automation/Microscope_Systems/Zeiss-Zen-Black/README.md

     </tbody>
 </table>

-# 3.2 Alter "TLMPX.py" file (should not be necessary any more, only in case the .py or .dll is not found)
+# 3.2 Modifying the "TLPMX.py" file (should not be necessary any more, only in case the .py or .dll is not found)
 Open the file

 	“TLPMX.py”